 Ease of use is one of the factors that affect website conversion.
-Whereas traffic demonstrates whether users are interested in a resource, usability shows whether the design is clear.
-Obviously, the quality of a resource isn’t limited to its technical characteristics.
+Whereas traffic demonstrates whether users are interested in a website, usability shows whether the design is clear.
+Obviously, the quality of a website design isn’t limited to its technical characteristics.
 Visitors who understand the design are more willing to place an order or leave their contact details.

-The first impression of a web resource is by 94% formed by its interface while the level of trust depends on the look by 75%.
+The first impression is 94% formed by its interface, while trust depends on the look by 75%.

 The majority of usability mistakes have been studied long ago.
-Nevertheless, there are numerous websites that still ignore basic design demands.
+Nevertheless, numerous websites still ignore basic design demands.
 They often try to explain low sales by external factors and much less often pay attention to the behavior of users on their site.

 In this article, we will talk about the connection between usability and conversion rates.